turbot/tailpipe-plugin-pipes/docs/tables/audit_log_table.md

   restricted_access > 0;
 ```

-## Identify Sudden Increase in Actions by an Actor
+## Identify Sudden Increase in Actions by an Actor (broken,  Cannot compare values of type VARCHAR and type TIMESTAMP - an explicit cast is required)

 ```sql
 with recent_actions as (